 (12) F-5E Switzerland

 The kit of Italeri has also been released as a F-5E/N as kit #1363.
 The F-5N is a version with improved avionics and systems of the F-5E but externally very similar.
 This kit has been released in a number of different boxes like #1333 for a Patrouille de Swiss F-5E.

-A modification has been made on the kit parts for the fuselage nose: the kit got moulded in the platipuslike wider nose of later Tigers.
-This is seen below in the photo with the "protecting" ring sprue around the converted nose in this mould.
+A modification has been made on the kit parts for the fuselage nose: the kit got moulded in the shark like wider nose of later Tigers.
+This is seen below in the photo with the "protecting" ring sprue around the shark nose.